SevenLawless/last_chio/DEPLOYMENT.md

 ### Database connection issues

 - **Check MySQL service**: Make sure the MySQL service is running (green status)
+- **Check MYSQL_URL**:
-- **Check MYSQL_URL**: Railway should provide this automatically, but verify it exists in backend Variables
+  - Verify it exists in backend Variables tab
+  - If missing, you need to link the MySQL service to the backend service (see Step 3.3)
+  - The error `ECONNREFUSED ::1:3306` means it's trying to connect to localhost instead of Railway's MySQL
+- **Service not linked**: Make sure you've linked the MySQL service to the backend service in Railway
+- **Check logs**: Look for "Database configuration check" messages in backend logs to see what connection is being used
 - **Tables don't exist**: If you see errors about missing tables, make sure you've run the database schema initialization (Step 2.1).
 The error will typically say "Table 'users' doesn't exist" or similar.

 ### Build fails